Braden Shewmake

-Braden Jack Shewmake (born November 19, 1997) is an American professional baseball shortstop for the New York Yankees of Major League Baseball (MLB).
-He has previously played in MLB for the Atlanta Braves and Chicago White Sox.
+Braden Jack Shewmake (born November 19, 1997) is an American professional baseball infielder in the Houston Astros organization.
+He has previously played in MLB for the Atlanta Braves, Chicago White Sox, and Milwaukee Brewers.
 The Braves selected Shewmake with the 21st overall pick in the 2019 MLB draft, and he made his MLB debut with them in 2023.

 Amateur career

 Shewmake attended and graduated from Wylie East High School in Wylie, Texas, where he played baseball, football, and basketball.
 As a senior, he hit .295 with 28 RBIs and was named to the Texas 5A All-State Baseball Team.
 Undrafted out of high school in the 2016 Major League Baseball draft, he enrolled at Texas A&M University to play college baseball for the Texas A&M Aggies.

 In 2017, as a freshman, Shewmake batted .328 with 11 home runs and 69 RBIs in 64 starts.
 He was named the Southeastern Conference (SEC) Freshman of the Year along with being named Collegiate Baseball's Freshman of the Year.
 Furthermore, he was named an All-American by multiple media outlets including Collegiate Baseball and Baseball America.
 Shewmake spent that summer playing for the USA Baseball Collegiate National Team.
 As a sophomore in 2018, Shewmake started all 61 games in which he hit .327 with five home runs, 45 RBIs, and 12 stolen bases.
 He was named to the All-SEC First Team for the second straight year.
 That summer, he returned to play for the USA Baseball Collegiate National Team.
 In 2019, his junior season, he batted primarily in the leadoff spot.
 He played in 63 games and batted .313 with six home runs, 47 RBIs, and nine stolen bases.